mkiser/WTFJHT/faq.md

 **My Labor:**
 Here's a daily breakdown of how I generally spend my time:

-* 2-4 hours researching and collecting stories
+* 3 hours researching and collecting stories

-* 2-4 hours writing and curating the daily post
+* 3 hours writing and curating the daily post

-* 2-3 hours producing the newsletter, setting up the post, cutting images, publishing, troubleshooting, fixing typos
+* 1 hours producing the newsletter, setting up the post, cutting images, publishing, troubleshooting, fixing typos

-* 1-3 hours community management and social media distribution
+* 1-2 hours community management and social media distribution

-* 1-4 hours site maintenance, help desk/support, etc
+* 1-2 hours site maintenance, help desk/support, etc

 And, since I'm both the writer/editor and web developer running this, let's pretend my salary is the average between the two professions in Seattle, via Glassdoor: [News Editor](https://www.glassdoor.com/Salaries/seattle-news-editor-salary-SRCH_IL.0,7_IM781_KO8,19.htm): $71,086.
 [Senior Web Developer](https://www.glassdoor.com/Salaries/seattle-senior-web-developer-salary-SRCH_IL.0,7_IM781_KO8,28.htm): $106,175. *Monthly Cost:* ($71,086 \+ $106,175) / 2 = $88,630/year. <strong>$7,385</strong>

 **Risk Adjustment:**
 Quitting a salaried job that included full benefits to run a blog and newsletter that's supported entirely by optional, pay-whatever-you-want memberships comes with substantial personal and professional risk.
 While I'm prepared to experience some variable income, I'm not prepared to run WTFJHT at a loss for an extended period of time.
 I've also disrupted a career, so who knows what I'll do after WTF or how long it'll take to figure that out.
-This risk adjustment is also responsible for covering cash flow issues and various hard costs, like personal health care, quarterly taxes, and the unknown who-knows-wtf fees that come with running your own business. *Monthly cost*: 15% of total cost
+This risk adjustment is also responsible for covering cash flow issues and various hard costs, like personal health care, quarterly taxes, and the unknown who-knows-wtf fees that come with running your own business. *Monthly cost*: 15% of total

+**Inflation Adjustment:**
+To ensure that my compensation isn't eroded by inflation, I've included an inflation adjustment to reflect the changing cost of living.
+This is the same as a working person receiving an annual raise or the COLA adjustment to a retiree's Social Security benefit.
+I'm using the historical average U.S. inflation rate fort his adjustment. *Monthly cost*: 2.26% of total

 ---

 **TOTAL MONTHLY COST:**

-\$3,546 (hosting, email, tools, etc.)
+\~$3,500 (hosting, email, tools, etc.)
 \$3,000 (freelancers)
 \$7,385 (my labor)
-Subtotal: \$13,931
+Subtotal: \$13,885

+\+ \~$2,082 (15% risk adjustment)

-\+ \$2,089 (risk adjustment)
+\+ \~$313 (2.26% inflation adjustment)

-<strong>Grand Total: $16,020</strong>.
+<strong>Grand Total: \~$16,280</strong>.

 As you can see, nobody is getting rich here.
-It's not like there's a WTF 401(k) plan, paid time off, sick leave, or perks, let alone full-time employees.
+It's not like there's a WTF 401(k) plan, vacation benfits, paid sick leave, or other perks, let alone full-time employees.
 The truth is that while it's nice to work from home, it's also lonely.
 Someday I'd like to afford coworkers and an office that's not in my basement.

 I hope this transparency addresses any concerns you may have and demonstrates why your support is critical to keeping WTF Just Happened Today going strong.
 So, please [become a member today](https://whatthefuckjusthappenedtoday.com/membership/).